Constraints on Coupled Dark Energy in the DESI Era: Results and Discussion

 In Fig. \ref{fig:CP1} we show contour plots in several relevant planes of parameter space for the flat potential case.
 When CMB data alone are used to constrain the model, there is still room for a mitigation of the Hubble tension, since there exists a strong positive correlation between the coupling and the Hubble parameter, which is even more pronounced at high values of $\beta$.
 The DM energy density is close to the $\Lambda$CDM value around the decoupling time and, hence, also the angular diameter distance to the last scattering surface remains stable.
 However, since the DM mass can decrease with the expansion of the universe in a non-negligible way since we are not using low-$z$ data, the cosmological constant is forced to take larger values to keep the location of the first CMB acoustic peak as measured by Planck (see \cite{Costa:2025kwt} for details).
 This allows for large values of $H_0$, in the ballpark of those measured by SH0ES \cite{Riess:2021jrx,H0DN:2025lyy}, while keeping $\beta$ within the $1-2\sigma$ CL region -- it can easily take values $\beta\sim 0.09$.
 This feature of the model was already pointed out more than one decade ago in \cite{Pettorino:2013oxa}, and here we confirm it in light of the latest CMB data release from Planck (PR4).

 However, when low-$z$ data from BAO and SNIa are also included in the analysis, the long tail in the 1D posterior of $\beta$ is unfortunately cut off, limiting $H_0$ to values around $68.5$ km/s/Mpc (cf. again Fig. \ref{fig:CP1}).
 Hence, the Hubble tension is not substantially alleviated in this CDE model, as already noted in \cite{Gomez-Valent:2020mqn}.
 The central values of $H_0$ found in CDE are nevertheless $\sim 0.5$ km/s/Mpc larger than in $\Lambda$CDM and remain fully compatible with the measurements from the Chicago–Carnegie Hubble Program (CCHP), obtained using the Hubble and James Webb Space Telescopes \cite{Freedman:2024eph}.
-Considering a non-zero slope of the scalar-field potential ($\alpha\ne 0$) does not improve the situation, since the model does not increase significantly the energy budget before recombination due to the small value of $\beta$ and it has been shown in many contexts that dynamical dark energy alone cannot produce large values of $H_0$ \cite{Sola:2017znb,Knox:2019rjx,Krishnan:2021dyb,Lee:2022cyh,Gomez-Valent:2023uof,Pedrotti:2025ccw,Bansal:2026axl}, even if it is interacting with dark matter.
+Considering a non-zero slope of the scalar-field potential ($\alpha\ne 0$) does not improve the situation; indeed, it has been shown in many contexts that dynamical dark energy alone cannot produce large values of $H_0$ \cite{Sola:2017znb,Knox:2019rjx,Krishnan:2021dyb,Lee:2022cyh,Gomez-Valent:2023uof,Pedrotti:2025ccw,Bansal:2026axl}, even if it is interacting with dark matter.
 The future will tell to what extent local measurements of the Hubble constant can act as a discriminator for the CDE model.